ncatlab/nlab-content/pages/9/2/1/0/129/content.md

 I'll try to work out some stuff here.
 If anything becomes interesting in the slightest, I hope to add a new page to the nLab collection.
 Any editorial angels who wish to help add, correct, comment, etc, please feel free.

 My ultimate goal is to follow what others at the nLab are doing and reformulate it in a way I can understand (which usually means that I need to "discretize" everything).
+In particular, I would like to one day understand [[space and quantity]] and be able to understand how

+$$discrete space \Longleftrightarrow discrete differential forms$$

+works (if it does).

 **Warning: Under Construction**